gracious-tech/copy.church/src/initiatives/bibles/index.md

 ---

-<small>There are, of course, many old public domain translations.
-In this list, we include only those translations that are still under copyright, or those that have been dedicated to the public domain prior to their copyright expiring.</small>
+<small>This list only includes popular or noteworthy translations.
+Some more translations [do exist](https://fetch.bible/content/bibles/#eng) that are either openly licensed or public domain.</small>

 See also &nbsp; <VPButton text="Quiz" href='/initiatives/quiz/' theme='alt' /> &nbsp; <VPButton text="Critical Text Ratings" href='/initiatives/critical-texts/' theme='alt' />